 Hydration is so important for every function in your body, not least of which is flushing out toxins.
 Drink up!
 Most of us aren’t drinking enough.
 (Interesting stat: the biggest nutritional deficiency in north America is water!)

 :: Here’s an easy way to figure out how much water to drink: take your body weight in pounds, divide that number in two.
 That’s the minimum ounces of water you should be drinking daily, before anything caffeinated, alcoholic, or loaded with sugar (sugar dehydrates – did you know that?)
 So if you weigh 160lbs, you should be drinking 80oz of water daily.
 Bet that’s more than you thought.

 :: Bone broth – If you do nothing else on this list, add bone broth to your diet.
 It is truly liquid gold and one of the most nourishing, immune-boosting foods you can eat.
 I’ve written extensively about the benefits of bone broth and how to make it here.
 Drink it like tea, use it as a base for soups and stews, cook your grains in it… there are endless ways you can incorporate it into your daily routine.

 :: Garlic & ginger – Handy that they make things taste so good, isn’t it?
-You can throw these two into anything from stir-fries, to soups, to sauces and salad dressings.
+You can throw these two into anything from stir-fries, to soups, to sauces, salad dressings and teas.

 :: Miso soup – This Japanese staple is an immune-boosting superpower.
 I make a nice hearty version.